 About

-Heather WozniakI am a web developer and project manager living in the Seattle area.
+Heather WozniakI am a digital product manager and web developer living in the Seattle area.
 My specialties include technical planning, UX design and strategy, Drupal web development (front-end and back-end), accessibility, and information design.
 I'm adept at managing client expectations, guiding project committees, and keeping development teams on task.
+I help run the Seattle Drupal Users Group and organize the Pacific Northwest Drupal Summit.

 I am currently Product Owner at OpenScholar, responsible for defining and prioritizing product features based on customer needs and business goals.
 OpenScholar is a Drupal-based platform that lets researchers and higher ed institutions create beautiful websites to showcase their work, gain visibility, and increase their impact.